BlainBlain/MusicBot/README.md

       - **Woife5**: Minimize-to-Tray functionality.
       - **MichailiK**: Config option to deafen or not.
     * Improved formatting for lyrics to display line by line for better readability.
-    * Implemented a react function for skip and volume commands, allowing private usage only (please note this may allow unintended access to others).
+    * Implemented a react function for skip and volume commands allowing for easier skipping and volume changing (NOTE: As this is a bad implementation, The bot should be used privately as anyone can react to the command).
     * Added a config option to prevent the bot from updating the channel topic.

 ## Supported sources and formats